 If you are dealing with old OST files or Exchange corruption, having the original MAPI address is highly unlikely.
 Similarly, if the OST file itself is in a bad or corrupt state, then it’s almost useless.

 Scenario 3: If the Exchange mailbox gets deleted accidentally

 If the case is such that you have accidentally deleted your Exchange mailbox and you have not taken any recent backup?
 The perfect solution recommended in such a scenario is a third-party solution – OST Recovery, to recover and restore deleted Exchange mailbox from OST file.

 Follow the quick steps one by one mentioned below to recover the mailbox:

-STEP 1: Launch Kernel for OST Recovery Software and click Browse to select OST file for recovery.
+STEP 1: Launch OST Recovery Software and click Browse to select OST file for recovery.